 Kubernetes, one of the most popular open source software options for container management, scaling, and deployment, is licensed under Apache 2.0.
 Other notable OSS projects that use this license include iOS programming language Swift, JavaScript-based PDF rendering platform PDF.js, and machine learning library TensorFlow.

-The Future of the Apache License 2.0
+Why is the Apache License 2.0 popular?